semmypurewal/BeginningJavaScript/03-types/readme.md

     24 / (6 + 2);
     //=> 3, because the addition happens first, so 24 / 8 is 3

-The remainder operator may seem less useful, but it turns out that it's pretty frequently used.
+The remainder operator may seem less useful at first glance, but it turns out to do some pretty interesting things.
 Here's some examples of it:

     7 % 5;
     //=> 2, because 5 goes into 7 once with a remainder of 2